kkga/ter/docs/deploy.md

    "Deploy from GitHub", link the repository, and use the production branch.
 For deployment mode, select “GitHub Actions”, because we want to use GitHub Actions to first build the site then deploy it to Deno Deploy.
-2. Add a `.github/workflows/deno-deploy.yml` file in site source directory and commit it:
+2. Add a `.github/workflows/deno-deploy.yml` file in site source directory, make changes according to your setup and commit it:

 ```yaml
 name: Deploy to Deno Deploy